Bad breath (Halitosis) can be caused due to various reasons. Most common reasons are

 Having a dry mouth, which becomes more common as we age, can make your breath smell as saliva helps wash away food particles and odour-causing bacteria in your mouth.

 To help keep your mouth hydrated, drink plenty of water throughout the day.
 When we become dehydrated our body tries to conserve water by slowing down the production of saliva.
 It can also be helpful to chew sugar-free gum, which can stimulate saliva production.
-If your dry mouth persists, it’s important to speak to your dentist or doctor.
+If your dry mouth persists, it’s important to speak to your Dentist.

 If you take medications that can cause dry mouth, your dentist can prescribe certain kind of toothpastes or mouthwashes that may help with the situation.